BadChocMilk/COMP3220-A1/README.md

 If MacOS or Linux is being used, .jar file will need to be executed from the terminal.

+Source jave files will be included in the submission of the assignment.

 # Example

 ![Example of code running](https://i.imgur.com/qOBzYpp.png)